MH370 investigation: roles, responsibilities and rule changes

 By way of comparison with the “usual” time needed to release accident investigation reports, consider the MASwings Twin Otter crash at Kudat Airport on 10 October 2013.
 In that case, investigation reports were expected from the Malaysian Department of Civil Aviation within 6 months of the event, but none have yet been publicly released.
 That was an accident in which all the relevant evidence was available.
 It is clear that where next to no evidence is available, the official investigation cannot help but take significantly longer than the normal course of events which usually dictates a necessarily measured release of information in line with resourcing and other priorities on accident investigation efforts.

-An accident investigation in Australia by the ATSB involves a no blame investigation approach in line with international practice.
-The following is largely adapted from discussion in “Expert Evidence” by Ian Freckelton and High Selby, Chapter 141 “Transport accident investigation” by Patrick Hornby.
+An accident investigation in Australia by the ATSB involves a no-blame investigation approach in line with international practice.
+The following is largely adapted from the discussion in “Expert Evidence” by Ian Freckelton and High Selby, Chapter 141 “Transport accident investigation” by Patrick Hornby.

 The safety message coming out of such a hypothetical investigation may well be something along the lines of “[X] type aircraft require 500 hourly inspections of their wing spar joins, rather than the presently required 1,000 hourly inspections”.
 That is very different to legal blame being apportioned.